mlemort/NiceThings/README.md

 ```ruby
 pod 'NiceThings/ArrayRemoveFirstObjectMaching'
 ```
-This Array extension add the method `removeFirstObject(maching:)` that remove the first element equal to `object`.
+This Array extension adds the method `removeFirstObject(maching:)` that remove the first element equal to `object`.
 The element must be `Equatable`.
 ```swift
 var ages = [12, 16, 2, 7, 16]
 ages.removeFirstObject(maching: 16)